Earth Day is on April 22nd. The environment is celebrated in Vancouver that week and later in April with the Party for the Planet and other events.

 People in North Vancouver gather at a different park each year to mark Earth Day by pulling weeds together.

-In 2025 the event takes place on Saturday, April 26th, from 10:00 am until 2:00 pm.
-This year’s celebration is held at Sunrise Park which is at 1100 East 4th Street.
-The event features educational booths, invasive plant pulling and other activities.
+The event this year took place on Saturday, April 26th, from 10:00 am until 2:00 pm.
+The celebration was held at Sunrise Park which is at 1100 East 4th Street.
+The event featured educational booths, invasive plant pulling and other activities.

 Click Earth Day in North Vancouver for more details.